 The employer is responsible for the employee’s acts, even if the employer exercised due care in hiring the employee or supervising their conduct.
 The justification for the imposition of liability is in part based on the following two concepts:

 Driving is a business activity.
 The decision of Sumrall v.
-Modern Alloys, Inc. noted a deeply rooted sentiment that a business enterprise cannot justly disclaim responsibility for accidents which may fairly be said to be a characteristic of its activities.
+Modern Alloys, Inc. noted a deeply rooted sentiment that a business enterprise cannot justly disclaim responsibility for accidents that may fairly be said to be a characteristic of its activities.

 Employers have a nondelegable duty.
 A trucking company may also be liable for the acts of its independent contractors under a nondelegable duty, which prevents a party that owes a duty to others from evading responsibility by claiming to have delegated that duty to an independent contractor hired to do the necessary work.
 The non-delegable duty doctrine applies to find a motor carrier liable for the negligence of its independent contractor to protect the public from financially irresponsible contractors, and to strengthen safety regulations.
 Highway common carriers may not, therefore, insulate themselves from liability for negligence occurring in the conduct of their business by engaging independent contractors to transport freight for them as logistic brokers.

-- Failure to properly maintain the vehicle
+- Failure to maintain the vehicle appropriately

 - Negligent hiring